-Other than that, you can cook this as you would turkey and chicken — using a turkey baster, a roasting pan, and in an oven.
+Other than that, you can cook this as you would turkey and chicken — using a turkey baster, a roasting pan, and an oven.
 But, you may also use your electric skillet if it’s capable of heavy-duty cooking.

 Delicious Capon Recipes To Try at Home

 Now that you know more about this luxury poultry item, how about trying out some recipes?
-Don’t fret, we’ve gathered four different roasting recipes for chicken that work well with capon too!
+Don’t fret, we’ve gathered three different roasting recipes for chicken that work well with capon too!
 There won’t be any difference in the cooking except for the capon taking longer to cook.

 - Roasted Capon Chicken Recipe — Here’s a recipe for capon that takes on more classic ingredients for roasted poultries like turkey and chicken.
 This one is specially made for small gatherings or dinner parties, a definite choice for eight people.